jacky8108/task_mgr/README.md

 Then a file name "database" For Sqlite is generated.
 Also a table is created with fields id(auto incr), task and date

+3. Launch restful service
+python api.py

-3. Make an alias in shell script "task"
+4. Make an alias in shell script "task"
 In shell file "task", make an ailas pointing to "jq" lib for json parsing as below jq="./jq"